• Home

 Softened Plugra Butter

 Another thing I discovered was Plugra butter works really well.
 I wasn't sure how it would go since the cookies are already so butter heavy, but the milk powder cookies taste better with the Plugra and so far, haven't spread too much.
 It's also important to soften it right.
 Melting causes more spread.
 The butter needs to be soft and squishy, just not melted.
+You don't have to use Plugra, any good butter is fine, but it did work well

-Gold Medal Bleached Flour
+Gold Medal Bleached Flour vs. King Arthur

-Bleached flour seemed to have help, too.
 I go back and forth between bleached and unbleached depending on my mood so I'm always testing just to see how much a cup weighs.
 As of late, flour weights have been very inconsistent.
 This morning I scooped a cup of King Arthur unbleached all-purpose and it weighed 146 grams.
 I then carefully scooped a cup of Gold Medal bleached and it came in at around 125 grams.
 So the point is with my bleached Gold Medal, I needed a little more than 1 ¾ cup to hit the target weight of 245 grams.
 So if your cookies are coming out thin, you may need to weigh your flour or increase the volume by a couple of tablespoons.

 Milk Powder Chocolate Chunk Cookies with macadamia nuts and dry milk.